Recommended for investors and traders looking for solid research and a great mobile trading platform

 Deposit and withdrawal

 E*TRADE charges no deposit fees, and transferring money is easy.
-On the flip side, you can only use bank transfer, and a high fee is charged for wire transfer withdrawals.
+On the negative side, you can only use bank transfer, and there is a high fee for wire transfer withdrawals.

 |• No deposit fee||• Credit/Debit card not available|